 Add custom content to your feed

-Simple Feed Stats also makes it easy to add custom content content to your feeds.
+Simple Statistics for Feeds also makes it easy to add custom content content to your feeds.
 Just visit Tools & Options and add text/markup to the feed header and/or footer (see following screenshot):

 SFS lets you add custom content to your WordPress feeds

 This option is intended to consolidate plugin functionality while providing your readers additional/bonus content.
 It may also be useful during FeedBurner-migration campaigns (see about the different tracking methods for more info).